 The City of Bowling Green requires annual licensing of all dogs and cats three (3) months of age or older.
 This license may be purchased at the Bowling Green Warren County Humane Society.
 The license fee shall be due and payable on the first day of July each year or on the first day of the month following the acquisition of the dog or cat.
 The license tag must be attached to a suitable collar and kept on the dog or cat at all times.

-Bowling Green and Warren County is the home of many species of wildlife (bats, skunks, raccoons, etc.) known to transmit this incurable disease to pets and people.
+Bowling Green and Warren County is the home of many species of wildlife (bats, skunks, raccoons, etc.) known to transmit rabies to pets and people.
 It is required that all dogs, cats and ferrets three (3) months of age or older be vaccinated.
 Keep the rabies certificate as proof of current vaccination for licensing and proof of ownership.
 Rabies tags should be attached to your pet's collar or harness or affixed to it's enclosure or cage.

 Failure of the owner of any animal to provide adequate food, water, shelter, opportunity for exercise, or veterinary care constitutes a violation of state law.
 In addition, intentional acts of cruelty, such as abandonment, harassment or torture will be vigorously prosecuted.

 Make sure your pet has plenty of fresh water available at all times.
 Make sure your pet has shelter or shade from direct sun.

 Females in heat should be kept confined to guard against unwanted matings.
 Citations and fines may be issued for allowing a female in heat to run at large.
 Please Spay or Neuter your pet to help control the pet population.
 We pick up animals every day that need loving homes.